 We had a blast smashing rotten eggs, green oranges and furry vegetables on the hood and roof of the Expedition.
-The smeared peanut butter and Cheez Whiz was the perfect complement to the deep red exterior, and the rotten milk trickled nicely into the vents.
+The smeared peanut butter and Cheez Whiz was the perfect complement to the deep red exterior, and the rotten milk trickled elegantly into the vents.

 An hour later, another teammate, “Larry”, returned home from grocery shopping to find his pylon smashed beneath a black BMW.

 After tiring ourselves out with the Expedition, we decided to take a simpler approach to revenge in this case.
-It was a nice, sunny day, so we decided to park Larry’s truck behind the BMW, blocking his retreat, and enjoy a few beers in the nice warm sun.
+It was a nice, sunny day, so we decided to park Larry’s truck behind the BMW, blocking his retreat, and enjoy a few ice cold beers in the nice warm sun.
 After about three hours, the owner of the BMW emerged from the course, ready to retrieve his vehicle.